sanketjh/sanketjh.github.io/index.md

 <img style="float: right; width: 35%; padding: 6px;" src=" {{ site.url }}/assets/prof_pic_me.jpg">

 Hello and welcome to my website!
 I am Sanket J Hanamashetti.
 I graduated from [IIT Bombay](http://iitb.ac.in) with a B.Tech (with Honours) in Electrical Engineering in 2023.
-Since July 2023, I have been working as an Analog Design Engineer at [Texas Instruments](https://www.ti.com).
+I will be joining [Prof. Soumya Bose's lab](https://brics.engineering.ucsc.edu/) in the [ECE](https://engineering.ucsc.edu/departments/electrical-and-computer-engineering/) department at [UCSC](https://www.ucsc.edu/) as a PhD student in Fall 2025.
+Previously, I worked as an Analog Design Engineer at [Texas Instruments](https://www.ti.com).
 I have experience in designing analog/mixed-signal circuits through my job and my undergraduate degree.
 I am interested in analog, mixed-signal, RF circuit design, high-speed links, and SERDES.

-Apart from work I enjoy playing tennis, watching football ([come on Chelsea!](https://x.com/hazardeden10/status/207194788620017664?lang=en)), and hitting the gym.
+Apart from work I enjoy playing tennis, watching football ([come on Chelsea!](https://x.com/hazardeden10/status/207194788620017664?lang=en)), and running.
 I am also trying to build a habit of reading; you can checkout my [goodreads](https://www.goodreads.com/user/show/105951920-sanket-hanamashetti) profile to see my progress!